Policy objectives of the National Energy policy for Curaçao

 - Granting a concession

 The energy policy results in the allocation of a concession to the providers in the market.
-Currently this is only applicable in the field of electricity provision (Aqualectra).
-The concession represents the contractual rights and obligations between the government and the concession-holder.
-Departing from the concession, various other aspects can be substantiated which are relevant for the specific provision for which the concession is granted, for example the tariffs.
+Currently this is only applicable in the field of electricity provision (Aqualectra N.V.).
+The concession contains the conditions with respect to safeguarding and execution of the electricity provisioning to which the concession holder has to comply.
+By means of the concession, various other aspects can be substantiated which are relevant for the specific provision for which the concession is granted, for example the tariffs.